 Sudan born, Minnesota raised.
 I am the living definition of fresh off the boat.
 My first job in life was a translator for my parents.
 I would translate to the best of my ability, but then again, I was just a kid.
 If I couldn't comprehend something that needed translation, I would make it up.
 This is where my creativity began.
 I wouldn’t lie.
 I would…let’s call it, creatively making up the truth.
 It worked: I never got caught.

-Watching shows and movies on television, I was particularly inspired by a diversity of actors, particularly African Americans.
+Watching shows and movies on television, I was inspired by a diversity of actors, particularly black actors.
 Even if they were characters in a world I knew nothing of, their presence on the screen made me feel included.
-Jada Pinckett Smith’s scene at the end of Set It Off, where she finds herself with all the money stolen from a bank heist and no friends left to share it with, brings me to tears even writing about it now.
+Jada Pinkett Smith’s scene at the end of Set It Off, where she finds herself with all the money stolen from a bank heist and no friends left to share it with, brings me to tears every time I watch it.